albertofilice/rhacm-gitops/README.md

   repository: https://charts.bitnami.com/bitnami

 ```
-The values.yaml will contain all the ovveride values, which must be contained in the name of the chart present on bitnami and cited as a dependency.
+The values.yaml will contain all the ovveride values, which must be contained in the name of the chart present on Bitnami and cited as a dependency.

 ```yaml
 wordpress: